 Witness to History Project – Survivor Programs

 Our Witness to History Project – Survivor Presentations provide the opportunity for students to hear a Survivor, Liberator, or Resister’s eyewitness testimony first hand.
 These eyewitnesses are the richest and best way learn about the consequences of racism, ethnic cleansing, and intolerance.
 This program is appropriate for 5th-12th grade students and adults.
 They last approximately one hour and fifteen minutes and include a facilitated Q&A session.
 The programs are hosted at your school, at our museum facilities, or online via Skype.Learn More View Our Speakers Bureau Request a Program

-Our Anne Frank Theater Project consists of two professional live theater performances and provides an interactive experience that encourages critical thinking, compassion, and inquiry.
-The Diary of Anne Frank is a 45-minute adaptation of the Broadway play The Diary of Anne Frank by Frances Goodrich and Albert Hackett.
+Our HAMEC Theater Project consists of one professional live theater performance and provides an interactive experience that encourages critical thinking, compassion, and inquiry.
 Lida Stein and the Righteous Gentile is an original 55-minute play that follows “ordinary” people from “ordinary” families caught up in the extraordinary political and social upheaval of the Nazi era.
 Each performance includes a facilitated dialogue focusing on tolerance and diversity, consequences, and cultural competence.Learn More Request a Program

 Witness to History Project – Student Programs

 The Witness To History Project – Student Presentations promote the lessons of the Holocaust by direct interaction between students and survivors.
 Participants adopt a survivor by learning their unique account through listening to them tell their story, asking questions, and then re-telling the story to others.
 Ultimately the participant has the lifelong job of educating others about the Holocaust by sharing this personal narrative.Learn More Request a Program